fronteers/website/src/en/activities/2026/lunchmeeting-with-ramon-fincken.md

 #### Learning objectives

 By the end of this presentation, the audience will have a solid understanding of (data) sovereignty and data portability.
 Additionally, participants will know which steps they can take for their own stack or hosting provider.

+### Sign up

+Sign up for the lunch meeting [on meetup.com](https://www.meetup.com/fronteers-nl/events/315165070/) or keep an eye on the #fronteers channel on the [Fronteers Slack](https://join.slack.com/t/fronteersnl/shared_invite/zt-1m0mbjbkh-LyrZgCPr1JzWBeASuTcnog).